ldaptools/ldaptools/docs/en/tutorials/Creating-AD-Password-Settings-Objects.md

 $config = (new Configuration())->load('/path/to/my/ldap.yml');
 $ldap = new LdapManager($config);

-// Create a basic PSO that.
+// Create a basic PSO.
 $ldap->createLdapObject()
     ->create('PSO')
     ->with([